 Scroll to

-Promoting green civilization, upholding sustainable development, and pursuing harmonic development between corporate growth, production, life, and ecological development.
+Promoting green civilization, upholding sustainable development, and pursuing harmonious development between corporate growth, production, life, and ecological development.

-To realise our corporate vision of building a sustainable environment and enhancing the well-being of our stakeholders.
-We have our sustainable development strategy that focuses on five key pillars.
-For each pillar, we have identified different key focus areas, which show our support to UNSDGs.
+To realise our corporate vision of building a sustainable environment and enhancing the well-being of our stakeholders, we have our sustainability strategy that focuses on five key pillars.
+For each pillar, we have identified different key focus areas, which show our support for the United Nations Sustainable Development Goals (UNSDGs).

 The Group has always been building a better society with innovative thinking and sustainable development ideas.
 We are committed to integrating innovation and sustainable development into our business, promoting a green business culture, and fulfilling our due environmental and social responsibilities.
 While we create long-term value for shareholders, we strive to foster harmonious development of both corporate and ecology.